adjust/android_sdk/README.md

 The parameter is supposed to be in cents and will get rounded to one decimal point.
-If you want to differentiate between different kinds of revenue you can get different Event Tokens for each kind.
-Again, you need to create those Event Tokens in your [dashboard].
+If you want to differentiate between different kinds of revenue you can get different event tokens for each kind.
+Again, you need to create those event tokens in your [dashboard].
 In that case you would make a call like this:

 ```java
 Adjust.trackRevenue(1.0, "abc123");